gsbm/serand/README.md

 # Change the working directory to watson
 $ cd serand

-# Install python3 and python3-pip if they are not installed
+# Install python and python-pip if they are not installed

 # Install the library
-$ python3 setup.py install
+$ python setup.py install
 ```

 ### Usage